mfukar/mfukar.github.com/_posts/2014-03-03-SSL-CipherSuites.md

 server.
 Like the good man that I am, I immediately wrote a script to automate it in case I need it in the future.
 Maybe you'll find it useful as well.

-It's hastily written and quite hacky in at least two points:
+It's hastily written and quite hacky in at least three points:

+* It requires OpenSSL to be installed and in your `$PATH`
 * It does not support `-stdname`, which is _very_ useful to make sense of the results quickly.
 Note that the `-stdname` option is conditionally compiled in OpenSSL, so I didn't want to put effort into detection etc.